-Nevada Copper has prepared an Environmental and Community Assessment Summary which provides information on the studies that have been performed and the permits and authorizations in place to protect the environment and address any community-related issues.
+Nevada Copper prepared an Environmental and Community Assessment Summary which provides information on the studies that have been performed and the permits and authorizations in place to protect the environment at the Project and address any community-related issues.
 This summary was prepared subsequent to the effective date of the April 2019 Technical Report.